King James Bible Online

-Genesis 4:9 (1611 King James Bible)
+Genesis 4:9

-¶ And the LORD said vnto Cain, Where is Abel thy brother?
-And hee said, I know not: Am I my brothers keeper?
+“¶ And the LORD said vnto Cain, Where is Abel thy brother?
+And hee said, I know not: Am I my brothers keeper?”

-- 1611 King James Bible
+1611 King James Version (KJV)

-Other Translations of Genesis 4:9
+Other Translations for Genesis 4:9

 And the LORD said unto Cain, Where [is] Abel thy brother?
 And he said, I know not: [Am] I my brother's keeper?

-- King James Version (Pure Cambridge 'Authorized Version')
+- King James Version

 And Jehovah said unto Cain, Where is Abel thy brother?
 And he said, I know not: am I my brother's keeper?